ixa-ehu/ixa-pipe-wikify/README.md

-Providing that a DBpedia Spotlight Rest server for a given language is running, the *ixa-pipe-wikify* module takes a [NAF document](http://wordpress.let.vupr.nl/naf/) containing *wf* and *term* elements as input and performs Wikification for your language of choice.
+Providing that a DBpedia Spotlight Rest server for a given language is running, the *ixa-pipe-wikify* module takes a [NAF document](http://wordpress.let.vupr.nl/naf/) containing *wf* and *term* elements as input, performs Wikification for your language of choice, and outputs a NAF document with references to DBpedia on *markables* element (`<markables source="DBpedia">`)

 ### Module contents